tobilg/docker-mesos/mesos-master/0.22.1-rc5/README.md

 ### Networking

-If you want your Mesos master to be accessible via the Docker host ip, then you should run it with the following options:
+If you want your Mesos master to be accessible via the Docker host ip, then you should run it with the following options (on Debian/Ubuntu etc. based hosts):

     $ docker run -d \
         --name mesos_master
-        --privileged \
         --net=host \
         -e MESOS_IP=$(/usr/bin/ip -o -4 addr list eth0 | grep global | awk \'{print $4}\' | cut -d/ -f1) \
         -e MESOS_LOG_DIR=/var/log \